2. Plastic Encapsulant Materials

 8. Trends and Challenges

-- Coverage of environmentally friendly 'green encapsulants'
+- Includes coverage of environmentally friendly 'green encapsulants'

 Electronics and micro-electronics industry professionals, semiconductor chip and wafer designers, anyone interested in electronic packaging